zunderlab/FLOWMAP/README.md

 ### Installing the GUI

-1. The GUI has a package dependancy for Shiny, TclTk, and Rhandsontable.
-Install these with:
+1. The GUI has a package dependency for Shiny, TclTk, and Rhandsontable.
+Install these packages with:
 ```
 install.packages("shiny")
 install.packages("tcltk")